Green Smoothies for Diabetes

 Sulfur is an important nutrient for insulin synthesis, or how insulin is generated in the body.
 A sulfur deficiency can contribute to diabetic symptoms, but proper levels can be restored by supplementing your diet with foods like kale, cabbage, avocado, bok choy, sweet potatoes, peaches, apricots, watermelon, and many nuts.
 These are all wonderful additions to your next green smoothie.

 Vanadium is another micromineral important for combating diabetes, which is why it’s key that we get a variety of mineral-rich fruits, vegetables, legumes, and more whole foods in our diets.
 Vanadium is a significant factor in blood sugar control, and can be found in oats, parsley, spinach, and more.
 Fulvic acid is also a great source of microminerals.

-Diabetes has been associated with poor gut flora³, so to help balance the good bacteria in the gut, incorporate fermented foods that are rich in probiotics.
+Diabetes has been associated with poor gut flora5, so to help balance the good bacteria in the gut, incorporate fermented foods that are rich in probiotics.

-These smoothies contain all right ratio and quality of protein, fat, and fiber needed to maintain stable blood sugar and serve as a proper meal replacement.
-(Though individual needs vary, so please measure your blood glucose to test whether these recipes work for you, and modify as needed.)
+All of these smoothies contain the right ratio and quality of protein, fat, and fiber needed to maintain stable blood sugar and serve as a proper meal replacement.
+Individual needs vary, however, so please measure your blood glucose to test whether these recipes work for you, and modify as needed.

 The recipes make several servings, so make sure to have mason jars or other containers available to portion out each serving for later (or serve to a crowd!).

 Jade Green Smoothie